awslabs/aws-sdk-android-samples/S3_SimpleDB_SNS_SQS_Demo/README.md

 3. Update your App configuration:
    * Open the AwsCredential.properties file located in src/com/amazonaws/demo.
    * Edit the file and provide your AWS Credentials.
+	**DO NOT EMBED YOUR CREDENTIALS IN PRODUCTION APPS.**

 4. Run the project:
    * Go to Project ->  Clean.